 Tip 3: Use your SMS subscriber lists to their full potential

 This is something most businesses don’t think about and they’re missing out.
 You should use your SMS subscriber list as a source for research.
-A lot of the time, research is done via email or phone call, but with the almost 99% open rates, SMS is a far more effective solution.
+Often, research is done via email or phone call, but with exceptional open rates, SMS is a far more effective solution.

 You can use SMS to ask your customers key questions about their experience with your product, on your website, or any other information that you may need for marketing or product development.